02 June 2026

 Inlet arches

 The island suffered greatly during the Civil War.
 Floods also proved too devastating to overcome.
 The last inhabitants left the island in 1936.
 Nature has now reclaimed the island.
-No structures remain.
-But there are plenty of ruins to explore.
+No structures remain, but there are plenty of ruins to explore.
+Not to mention a beautiful shoreline.

 The Shenandoah was a great source of power.